victorleaoo/PlayFy/README.md

-# Spotify-Playlists-WebApp
+# Spotify Playlists WebApp

-Aplicação Web que utiliza da API do Spotify para extrair informações relevantes de uma Playlist. // Web application that shows a playlist's info from the Spotify API.
+Aplicação Web para que usuários do Spotify possam ver algumas informações e estatísticas interessante acerca de suas playlists públicas.

+Web App in which Spotify users are able to see and analyze some interesting infos and stats about their public playlists.